smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

 Before diving into the code, it's important to note that this blog post assumes you have some basic knowledge of Azure and Terraform.
 I won't cover authenticating or connecting to your tenant.
 If you're new to Azure or Terraform, don't worry!
 The [Azure provider documentation](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build) from HashiCorp provides a step-by-step guide on getting started with Azure and Terraform.

 ## [Project Structure](#project-structure)

+All the code referenced in this post can be found in the github repo [here](https://github.com/smurphin/azure-openai-terraform)

 To keep my Terraform project organized and modular, I divided it into multiple files.
 Here's an overview of the project structure: